steqeq/0000/docs/reference/env-variables.rst

 clr environment variables
 =========================

 AMD Common Language Runtime (clr) contains source codes for AMD's compute languages runtimes: `HIP` and `OpenCL™`.
-The environment varialbes which effecting this library can effect `HIP`and `OpenCL™` libraries or applications.
+The environment variables, which are effecting this library can effect `HIP`and `OpenCL™` libraries or applications too.

 The following table contains the environment variables effecting all backends of project clr.